-This flowchart shows the major steps in the CDC process.
-The flowchart is a general guide only and does not cover every scenario.
+Council's flowchart shows the major steps in the CDC process.
+The flowchart is a general guide only and does not cover every scenario:

 The steps on this page outline the complying development application process, requirements and assessment timeframes:

-Complying development relates to specific small-scale, low-impact development, which complies with set criteria detailed in a State Policy or Local Environmental Plan (LEP).
+Complying development relates to specific small-scale, low-impact development.
+This type of development complies with set criteria detailed in a State Policy or Local Environmental Plan (LEP).

-- the proposal complies with the Building Code of Australia (BCA) and the Environmental Planning & Assessment Act 1979.
+- the Building Code of Australia and Environmental Planning & Assessment Act 1979.

-You will need to research whether your proposed development complies with the above.
-If your development does not meet the criteria, a Development Application (DA) must be submitted to and approved by Council, and a Construction Certificate (CC) must also be obtained for any building works.
+You will need to research whether your proposed development complies with these requirements.
+If your development does not meet the criteria, you must submit a DA.
+You cannot start any building works until:

-You can also read about whether your development may qualify as complying development on the Department of Planning, Industry and Environment's Planning Portal.
+You can also read about whether your development may qualify as complying development on the NSW Planning Portal.

 Complying development on bushfire-prone land

-- use our GIS mapping tool where you can view Council’s bushfire-prone land maps:
+- use our land-mapping tool where you can view Council’s bushfire-prone land maps: